-The old building on the island of Cunda, overlooking the Aegean sea, at the end of the restaurant strip has intrigued me for years.
-I thought it could have been an old hotel which manifested local architectural styles and construction techniques.
-It has been in a disrepair for as long as I remember, slowly decaying as if it had been condemned to a slow death.
+The old building on the island of Cunda, overlooking the Aegean Sea, at the end of the restaurant strip has intrigued me for years.
+I thought it could have been an old hotel manifesting local architectural styles and construction techniques.
+It has been in disrepair for as long as I remember, slowly decaying as if it had been condemned to a slow death.

 I am not sure what will become of this building.
-Perhaps some people are waiting for it to fully collapse so that a new structure can be erected, perhaps a casino, a hotel, who knows.
-What I have come to realize is that the building that once provided a home to orphans now has become an orphan itself.
+Perhaps some people are waiting for it to fully collapse so that a new structure can be erected, perhaps a casino, a 5-star hotel, who knows.
+What I have come to realize is that the building that once was the home of the Greek Orthodox priest (then called Despot,) then provided a home to orphans now has become an orphan itself.